chinmayks/AirbnbPricePrediction/README.md

 Our text features were extracted using the listing's de- scriptions and reviews and then we used NLTK to stem the words and identify the most commonly occurring ones.
-We classied these words into a small number of discrete buckets and then represented common themes present in the data which would be important keywords that attract attention such as comfort levels, nature of the listing, proximity to nearby city attractions, safety of the neighborhood,
+We classified these words into a small number of discrete buckets and then represented common themes present in the data which would be important keywords that attract attention such as comfort levels, nature of the listing, proximity to nearby city attractions, safety of the neighborhood,